muhitulh/Occultercut_Installation_and_Usage/README.md

 OcculterCut: A Comprehensive Survey of AT-Rich Regions in Fungal Genomes https://academic.oup.com/gbe/article/8/6/2044/2574090

-this document is provided to outline how to install and run the occultercut software for multiple libraries/isolates, also getting summarized info from the output.
+This document provides instructions on how to install and run the OcculterCut software for multiple libraries/isolates, as well as how to obtain summarized information from the output

 # install in local computer or remote computer e.g. nimbus